 If you like dumplings this is your place!
 They use 100% natural, free range, and MSG Free ingredients in all of their dumplings.
 Plus, they´ve also built relationships with local farms and use biodegradable packaging.
-Website of House of Dumplings.
+Website

 Where: 260 Wakefield Street, Wellington

 This is where locals buy their organic food.
 Commonsense Organics is a beautiful shop that supplies organic and allergy aware food, environmentally friendly products and fair-trade goods.
 The perfect place to buy fruit and snacks (even soup!) when you’re traveling.
 It’s right next to Te Papa museum.
 Website

 Because exploring a city is no fun on an empty stomach, here is a longer list of vegetarian restaurants and cafes in Wellington.

 Weather in Wellington & Other Useful Travel Info

 For the latest update on weather in Wellington, New Zealand (though be warned, it is very unpredictable), check metservice.com

 For all sorts of useful information on Wellington as travel destination, check wikitravel.org.

 Still need travel insurance for your upcoming trip to Wellington?
 Here’s why World Nomads is our favorite travel insurance for city trips.